Welshy92/heritage-housing-analysis/README.md

 ## Main Data Analysis and Machine Learning Libraries

 - numPy - Used for my correlation studies to help produce things such as heatmaps.
-- Pandas - Used to convert the raw data in dataframes, as well as performing many operations on it.
+- Pandas - Used to convert the raw data in data frames, as well as performing many operations on it.
-- Plotly & matplotlib - Used to help visualse my studies into various plots for easier reading and analysis.
+- Plotly & matplotlib - Used to help visualise my studies into various plots for easier reading and analysis.
 - SciKit Learn - Used for creating pipelines and feature selection.
 - Seaborn - Used in my data analysis correlation studies.
 - Feature-engine - Used to perform data engineering tasks